NetLogo/NetLogo/README.md

 ## Discussion group

-To talk about NetLogo internals, the NetLogo source code, usage of NetLogo APIs, etc., join <a href="http://groups.google.com/group/netlogo-devel">netlogo-devel</a> at Google Groups.
+To talk about NetLogo development, NetLogo internals, the NetLogo source code, usage of NetLogo APIs, etc., join <a href="http://groups.google.com/group/netlogo-devel">netlogo-devel</a> at Google Groups.